LiliaFramework/Lilia/README.md

 If you have questions or want to integrate with the community, you can join our Discord server at [Discord](https://discord.gg/RTcVq92HsH).

+## Framework Goals & Additional Information

+Lilia is a software framework that has been developed with some specific goals in mind.
+One of its key objectives is to ensure full compatibility with NS plugins that have a version of 1.2 or higher.
+This means that users who rely on NS plugins will be able to use Lilia without any issues or conflicts for the most part.

+Additionally, Lilia aims to provide partial compatibility with Helix and monetary compatibility with DarkRP.
+This means that users who rely on either of these systems will also be able to use Lilia, although there may be some limitations or restrictions in terms of functionality.

+Another important goal of Lilia is to improve both client and server performance.
+This means that the software should run more smoothly and efficiently, which can lead to a better user experience overall.

+Lilia also includes anti-exploitation measures and several other utilities designed to enhance the security and stability of the software.
+This is important because it helps to prevent users from taking advantage of vulnerabilities or bugs in the software, which can cause serious problems for other users.

+It's worth noting that Lilia is a work in progress framework, which means that it's still being developed and refined over time.
+However, its current set of goals suggests that it's designed to be a versatile and useful tool for users who rely on NS plugins, Helix, or DarkRP, as well as those who are looking to improve the performance and security of their software.

 ## Development

 You are welcome to submit a pull request with any beneficial changes/fixes.
 Currently, there are no specific contributing guidelines other than ensuring that your code is consistent with the rest of the framework.

 ## Acknowledgements